pgtipping/Synthalyst/memory-bank/progress.md

 - ✅ Fixed Next.js 15 Type Error in Coming Soon Page (2025-03-05)

   - Resolved a TypeScript error that was causing Vercel deployments to fail
-  - The error was related to Next.js 15's new requirement for searchParams to be a Promise type
+  - The error was related to Next.js 15's requirement for `searchParams` to be a Promise type
-  - Implemented the following changes:
   - Updated the Coming Soon page component to be async
-    - Changed the searchParams type to accept both Promise and plain object
+  - Changed the searchParams type to accept only Promise type
-    - Added logic to resolve the searchParams if it's a Promise
+  - Updated the code to always await `searchParams` since it's now guaranteed to be a Promise
-  - This fix ensures compatibility with Next.js 15's new requirements for page props
-  - The deployment should now complete successfully without TypeScript errors
+  - This fix ensures compatibility with Next.js 15 and allows deployments to complete without TypeScript errors
   - Updated vercelLogs.md to document the issue and solution for future reference
   - Location: `nextjs-app/src/app/coming-soon/page.tsx`

+- ✅ Updated Coming Soon Page Implementation (2025-03-05)

+  - Removed the developer access link from the Coming Soon page for better security
+  - Maintained the `?dev=true` parameter functionality for developer access
+  - Reverted unrelated changes to the Training Plan tab functionality
+  - Improved the user experience by focusing the Coming Soon page on its core purpose
+  - Enhanced security by removing publicly visible developer access options
+  - Location: `nextjs-app/src/app/coming-soon/page.tsx`, `nextjs-app/src/app/training-plan/client-component.tsx`, `nextjs-app/src/app/training-plan/components/SavedPlans.tsx`

+- ✅ Implemented Coming Soon Page and Middleware (2025-03-05)

+  - Created a Coming Soon page that displays when users try to access tools that aren't ready for production
+  - Implemented middleware to redirect users to the Coming Soon page for non-production-ready tools
+  - Maintained access to development versions of tools via development environment and URL parameter
+  - Only JD Developer, Interview Questions Generator, and Training Plan Creator are accessible in production
+  - All other tools redirect to the Coming Soon page
+  - The Coming Soon page includes clear messaging, email signup, and navigation options
+  - This approach allows continued development while maintaining a professional appearance
+  - Location: `nextjs-app/src/app/coming-soon/page.tsx`, `nextjs-app/src/app/coming-soon/middleware.ts`

 - ✅ Implemented Coming Soon Page for Non-Production Tools (2025-03-05)